robinxpk/Correlation-Analysis-with-Kendall-s-Tau-An-example/README.md

 ## Motivation

 During the research for a statistics lecture, I came a across the thread [Pearson's or Spearman's correlation with non-normal data](https://stats.stackexchange.com/questions/3730/pearsons-or-spearmans-correlation-with-non-normal-data).
-Multiple comments address Kendall's Tau, which is a nonparametric measure of rank correlation with supposedly desireable properties.
+Multiple comments address Kendall's Tau[$\tau$], which is a nonparametric measure of rank correlation with supposedly desireable properties.
 Since I never heard of this measure before, I decided to play around with a simple data set and use Kendall's tau as a measure of association:

 <img src="Scatter_Plot_Life_Span_vs_Sleep.png" alt= “Scatter-Plot:Life-Span-vs-Sleep” width="55%" height="300">